ESASpace DebrisSpacecraft OperationsESOCESOC HistoryMars Webcam

 The Flight Control Team

-The CryoSat Flight Control Team will operate from a Dedicated Control Room, located at ESOC.
+The CryoSat Flight Control Team works in a Dedicated Control Room located at ESOC.

 Spacecraft Operations Manager Nic Mardle, from the UK, is an experienced spacecraft manager who assembled and trained the first CryoSat Flight Control Team in 2003-05.